clecap/sector-coop/README.md

 Under **Source** in the sub folder **Solidity Smart Contract** is the truffle environment for developing and deploying the smart contract.
 In the **Test Ethereum Chain** sub folder are some scripts for controlling an Ethereum chain as well as the genesis block configuration.
 Further, **User-Client**, **Identity-Server** and **Database** hold the code for the respective system parts.
 Finally, the sub folder **Prototypes** holds code demonstrations and proof of works that are similar to the **Research and Brainstorming** section but in code.

+### Contributing to the smart contract and blockchain development
+The code for the smart contract and the configuration for the private Ethereum blockchain can be found as described in the 'Map to the repository' section.
+The first step to start working on either of those should be to set up a test environemt.
+Instruction for this can be found [here](https://github.com/clecap/sector-coop/blob/main/Documentation/Documents/Test%20Chain%20Setup%20Guide.md).

+The smart contract still needs to be expanded to cover further use cases such as patrons making claims about pseudonyms and linking comments or reviews to existing documents.
+For the Ethereum blockchain, only single node networks have been tested so far, instructions and automation for setting up multi-node private Ethereum networks still need to be developed.

 ### Current Feature Progress